13rac1/userscript-udacity-course-viewer/README.md

 ##Udacity Full Page Course Viewer

+##No longer needed due to Classroom 2.0 2016 redesign.

-Udacity Classrom Course Viewer displays text content in a 435px tall viewport div.
+Udacity Classroom 1.0 Course Viewer displays text content in a 435px tall viewport div.
 This Tampermonkey/GreaseMonkey Userscript:

 * Removes the viewport and displays text content at full height.